Monday, April 27, 2026

 Consequently, we first learn a great deal about the military service and family life of Fred Kislingbury, who was born in England and emigrated to the United States with his parents.
 He volunteered for the US Army for a short time during the American Civil War.
 Apparently bored by his clerical work, he returned to the regular army shortly after the war had ended, where his life was initially no more exciting.
 In 1866, he married Agnes Bullock, the sister of Seth Bullock, the famous first sheriff of the notorious Western town of Deadwood, Dakota Territory, during the Gold Rush, known from numerous Western films and documentaries.
 Fred had four sons with Aggie: Harry was born in 1867, Walter in 1869, Douglass in 1874 and Wheeler in 1876.
 He spent most of his time with his family in what was then still the Wild West.
 For the most part, he commanded the so-called Indian Scouts fighting on the side of the US Army in the various Indian wars.
 He even adopted their languages and cultures, as he regarded them as equals – something unusual for the time.
 The fact that they clearly held him in high regard is evident, among other things, from the way they liked him, allowed him to take part in their ceremonies and subsequently even gave him the name ‘Dancing Chief’.

 Kislingbury was also dispatched to Texas to lay the telegraph line, during which time he met Greely and became friends with him.
 After his wife died in 1878, he asked Greely if he could join him on his planned Arctic expedition.
-As this expedition did not materialise, he remained on the frontier and married Anggie’s sister Jessie, who now also followed him to the West.
-When she too died at Fort Custer in 1880, the devastated Kislingbury asked Greely once more if he could join the planned Arctic expedition.
-As part of the First International Polar Year 1882–1883, initiated by Carl Weyprecht, the American expedition was to carry out magnetic, gravitational and meteorological measurements in the north of Ellesmere Island simultaneously with other stations worldwide.
+As this expedition did not then materialize, he remained on the frontier and married Aggie’s sister Jessie, who now also followed him to the West.
+When she too died at Fort Custer in 1880, the devastated Kislingbury asked Greely once more if he could join the expedition, which was now going forward as part of the First International Polar Year 1882–1883, initiated by Carl Weyprecht.
+The American expedition was to carry out magnetic, gravitational and meteorological measurements in the north of Ellesmere Island simultaneously with other stations worldwide.
 If time permitted, the expedition was also to continue the geographical and natural history exploration of the Arctic.
-This offered Greely, as he told a reporter, the opportunity to advance further north than anyone before him via the channel between Ellesmere Island and Greenland or along one of the two coasts, following in the footstps of the American expeditions led by Elisha Kent Kane in 1853–1855 and Charles Francis Hall in 1871–1872, as well as the British expedition led by George Nares in 1875–1876, in order to claim for the USA the record now held by the British.
+This offered Greely, as he told a reporter, the opportunity to advance further north than anyone before him via the channel between Ellesmere Island and Greenland or along one of the two coasts, following in the footsteps of the American expeditions led by Elisha Kent Kane in 1853–1855 and Charles Francis Hall in 1871–1872, as well as the British expedition led by George Nares in 1875–1876.
 Admittedly, this was something ‘that Weyprecht sought to avoid with the International Polar Year program – individualistic, glory-seeking attempts at geographical firsts’ -- but no one could stop him.

 Kislingbury entrusted his children to the care of his family or their godparents and set off northwards, presumably in the hope that, in a completely new environment following the death of his two beloved wives, he might find other, less gloomy thoughts.